np3m/ce-it-infrastructure/dcc/README.md

-# Cosmic Explorer Document Control Center
+# NP3M Document Control Center

-Docker stack for running the Cosmic Explorer DCC.
+Docker stack for running the NP3M DCC.

 The production stack depends Docker images for:
  - The DCC itself, which is created from `dcc-syr-disk0.qcow2` by `bootstrap-dcc.sh`